-As the only co-op pharmacy program in Canada, you'll get hands-on learning throughout your studies.
-Spend co-op work terms at a community pharmacy practice, or choose industry or government.
+As the only co-op pharmacy program in Canada, you'll get paid, hands-on experience throughout your studies.
+Spend co-op work terms at a community pharmacy practice, or choose to explore careers in industry and government.

 The School of Pharmacy is located at the Health Sciences Campus in downtown Kitchener, approximately 5 kilometres south of Waterloo's main campus.
 You'll gain direct experience in patient care through close collaboration with the other services at the Health Sciences Campus, including a full-service medical clinic.